 Comparison reports based on sample analyses that have been cleaned up remain available.

 Linked samples are archived in separate ZIP files.

 QCI Interpret configuration

-QCI Analyze can be configured to allow seamless upload of analysis results to QCI Interpret for GeneReader (Figure 37).
+QCI Analyze can be configured to allow seamless upload of analysis results to QCI Interpret for GeneReader, provided that the user has an active QCI Interpret subscription.